muratk5n/thirdwave/en/README.md

 Storyline preference becomes clear around the issue of identity.
-They usually portray AI as a unique, non-transferable thing...
+They usually portray AI as a unique, non-copyable thing...
 When it is sent somewhere it ceases to exist at the source.
 Why?
 That's not how software works!